EcustAutoControl2023/fastodeint/README.md

 **On macOS**

-If you have Xcode installed, then you can skip the first line below
+If you already have had Xcode installed, then you can skip the first line below
 ```bash
 xcode-select --install
 brew install cmake